hackclub/hackpad/hackpads/Scooter's Macro Pad/README.md

 # Scooter's Macro Pad

-This is my macro pad.
+This is my macro pad that I will most likely use to semi-automate my workflow and maybe some hotkeys for tasks.
 It has a OLED screen with 12 switches, a rotary encoder, and 4 LED's for that cool bottom glow effect plus a cool feature that I though of.
 This is expansion board pogo pins.
 These pins will allow me to in the future, make an expansion board and all I need to do is connect the pogo pins from that board to the ones on the main board, write firmware for it, and TADA!

-This macro board took waaay to long to make (like more than a week just for the PCB and half the case), but it was definitly fun, a huge learning experiance, and totally worth my time!
+This macro board took waaay to long to make (like more than a week just for the PCB and half the case), and will definitely take me even longer to hand solder the componengs onto the 3 boards, but it was definitly fun to make, a huge learning experiance, and totally worth my time!

 # BOM For Each PCB (So Times this all 3 for the 3 boards):
 - x12 Cherry MX switches